How to Turn Off Ring Camera Recording

 7. Tap Stop Recording on the confirmation screen.

 Note that this setting will only disable motion recording.
-Users of the Ring app will still be able to access the Live View which will be recorded automatically to the camera’s timeline.
+Shared users of the camera in the Ring app will still be able to access the Live View which will be recorded automatically to the camera’s timeline.
 To completely disable any chance of recording you’ll need to use the Modes method below.

 Screenshot of the Ring app showing the motion detection toggle control